RajaRamamoorthy/Gaza-Genocide-Recoginition-calculator/README.md

-# How Many More? - An Interactive Humanitarian Experience
+# The Genocide Recognition Calculator

-An interactive web experience that challenges users to confront their thresholds for recognizing humanitarian catastrophe through a satirical calculator that reveals the stark reality of ongoing crises.
+An interactive web application that challenges users to confront their thresholds for recognizing humanitarian catastrophe through a provocative calculator interface that reveals the stark reality of ongoing crises.

 ## 🎯 Project Overview

-"How Many More?" is a powerful interactive experience designed to challenge our collective desensitization to humanitarian crises.
+The Genocide Recognition Calculator is a powerful educational tool designed to challenge our collective desensitization to humanitarian crises.
 Through a unique four-phase narrative journey, users are guided from satirical engagement to sobering reality, ultimately leading to constructive action.

 ### Key Features